-Without a doubt, January is one of those months where we all attempt to organize our lives and homes to kick off the new year.
+Without a doubt, the beginning of the year is where we all attempt to organize our lives and homes.
 But after spending all those hours getting organized, sometimes it’s easier to let all that organization go by the wayside, rather then stick with it.
-That’s why today I’m holding myself accountable with y’all, to keep myself organized and share before and afters of my office closet organization project with the help of Amy from EcoModern Concierge.
+That’s why today I’m holding myself accountable with y’all, to keep myself organized and share before and afters of my office closet organization project with the help of professional Houston organizer, Amy from EcoModern Concierge.

-For 2019, I told myself it was time to get organized and stick to it.
+For the new year, I told myself it was time to get organized and stick to it.
 No more doing a half-baked job of organizing for an hour then giving up.
-So, at the encouragement of my mom, who saw first-hand how I was essentially drowning in disorganized chaos in the room I spend multiple hours a day in, my office, I reached out to a Houston-area professional organizer, Amy of Eco Modern Concierge.
-Read more about Amy in this Adored by Alex interview.
+For months, I’ve been essentially drowning in disorganized chaos in the room I spend multiple hours a day in, my office.
+At the encouragement of my mom, I finally reached out to a Houston-area professional organizer, Amy of Eco Modern Concierge.

 But lucky for me, Amy knew exactly what I needed for my office closet and directed me to the exact Elfa pieces I needed to purchase.

 Another moment of honesty here, I was so embarrassed to actually start tackling my closet.
 As you can see from the before photos, I clearly let it get out of control.
 And honestly the phrase ‘out of control’ feels like an understatement.
 But let me give you some background.